 4. Zero Income Families: Unless the family has income that is excluded for rent computation (e.g., the family receives state funding for the care of foster children), families reporting zero income will have their circumstances examined every 90 days until they have a stable income.
 As required by Federal regulations, monetary or non-monetary contributions from persons not residing in the dwelling unit for any purpose other than the payment or reimbursement of medical expenses shall be considered income.
 24 CFR § 5.609

-5 If CCHA is terminating the lease of a resident when the resident is scheduled for reexamination, the reexamination will be completed but a new lease will not be executed:
+5 If HACC is terminating the lease of a resident when the resident is scheduled for reexamination, the reexamination will be completed but a new lease will not be executed:

-If CCHA prevails in the lease termination action, a new lease will not be executed, and the resident will be evicted.
+If HACC prevails in the lease termination action, a new lease will not be executed, and the resident will be evicted.

 If the resident prevails in the lease termination action, a new lease will be executed.